anomaly/prestans-docs/source/validation.rst

 * You have full text description in a Model which you do not want included in the default response.
 The client has to exclusively request the full text description
 * In reverse you might want a service that a client can send only the textual description for update.

-One of the ways you can handle this is by writing numerous models that each REST service uses, this works at first but for large applications you'll find yourself maintaining a one too many REST models.
+One of the ways you can handle this is by writing numerous :doc:`models` that each REST service uses, this works at first but for large applications you'll find yourself maintaining a one too many REST models.
 If you wish to use DataAdapters to build responses, you have to ensure that you register each defined model, and so on.

 prestans offers an easy, clearly defined way per handler to make exceptions to the parsing rules while accepting requests or building responses.
 This is done assigning ``AttributeFilter`` instances to your ``ParserRuleSet`` or the handler's response.